Magical objects in Harry Potter: Howler

+In the Harry Potter novels and films, a Howler is a letter sent to express extreme anger or to convey a message very loudly and publicly.
+When the Howler is opened, the sender's voice bellows the message at a deafening volume.
+The letter then self-destructs by burning.

 Omnioculars

-Omnioculars are a pair of magical brass binoculars used by Harry, Ron and Hermione in the fourth book during the Quidditch World Cup.
+Omnioculars are presented as magical brass binoculars.
 Omnioculars, besides having the magnification capabilities of binoculars, have many other useful features.
-For example, they have the ability to slow down or replay something seen through the lenses, although a side effect is that the view in the lenses is not current and can lead to confusion as to the state of the match.
+For example, they have the ability to slow down or replay something seen through the lenses, at the expense of the live view.
 They also have a play-by-play feature, where the names of moves performed by Quidditch players are shown in bright purple letters across the Omnioculars' lenses.
 Omnioculars also have the ability to list the names and numbers of the players, and can zero in on players rapidly.

 Spellotape

-Spellotape is magical adhesive tape.
-The name is a play on Sellotape, a popular brand which has become a generic name for transparent adhesive tape in the United Kingdom.
-It is used by Ron in Chamber of Secrets to repair his wand after he breaks it while trying to halt Mr. Weasley's flying car.
-It is also used by Hermione in Prisoner of Azkaban when she binds her Care of Magical Creatures (the Monster Book of Monsters) textbook to prevent it from biting her, and by Kreacher to mend a photo of Bellatrix Lestrange later in the series.
-It is used by Ginny in Goblet of Fire, who was mending her copy of the One Thousand Magical Herbs and Fungi textbook.
+Spellotape serves as magical adhesive tape.
+It is named after Sellotape, a popular brand which has become a generic name for transparent adhesive tape in the United Kingdom.